ramachandran-rahul/dine-rewards/README.md

 -   Unified Account Management: Easily add and manage multiple loyalty cards from various restaurants.
 -   Real-Time Updates: Receive immediate updates on rewards progress directly within the app.
--   Check In: Quickly check in to your favourite restaurants by simply scanning a QR Code.
+-   Check In: Quickly check in to your favourite restaurants by simply entering a code.
 -   Secure Login: Protect your information with robust security measures, ensuring data privacy and integrity.
 -   User-Friendly Interface: Navigate through the app with an intuitive and clean interface designed specifically for iOS.